MarkPThomas/mark.ly/packages/libraries/geometry-csharp/README.md

 - How-to articles
 - API documentation
 - Algorithms, diagrams, and other development documentation

+## Internal Dependencies
+The following libraries in the `MarkPThomas` namespace are used in this project.
+Each one has its own documentation and independently usable NPM package.
+- [Math](https://github.com/MarkPThomas/mark.ly/tree/main/packages/libraries/math) (In the process of being ported from C#)

 ## Testing
 There is one type of test run (unit), which is run in two different environments (default, and dev).
 Dev environments run tests from within a running container.